A Nation at Risk

 A Nation at Risk: The Imperative for Educational Reform is the 1983 report of the United States National Commission on Excellence in Education.
-Its publication is considered a landmark event in modern American educational history.
-Among other things, the report contributed to the ever-growing assertion that American schools were failing, and it touched off a wave of local, state, and federal reform efforts.

 Formation and motivation

 The commission consisted of 18 members, drawn from the private sector, government, and education.
 The chair of the commission was David Pierpont Gardner.
-Secretary of Education Terrel Bell sought to have the president appoint the commission.
-Reagan disagreed and it was Bell who established the commission and appointed its members.
+Secretary of Education Terrel Bell sought to have the president appoint the commission, but Reagan disagreed, so it was Bell who established the commission and appointed its members.

 As implied by the title of the report, the commission's charter responds to Terrel Bell's observation that the United States' educational system was failing to meet the national need for a competitive workforce.
 Yvonne Larsen, vice-chairman of the commission, and Gerald Holton, a member, have both stated that they were trying to confirm concerns they already had, rather than complete an objective analysis of the state of schools.
 Among other things, the charter required the commission to assess the "quality of teaching and learning" at the primary, secondary, and post-secondary levels, in both the public and private spheres and to compare "American schools and colleges with those of other advanced nations."
 The report was primarily authored by James J. Harvey, who synthesized the feedback from the commission members.
 Harvey wrote, "the educational foundations of our society are presently being eroded by a rising tide of mediocrity that threatens our very future as a Nation and a People...
 If an unfriendly foreign power had attempted to impose on America the mediocre educational performance that exists today, we might well have viewed it as an act of war."

 Presidential commissions on education have been relatively common since the Truman Report in 1947.
 Other notable groups include Dwight Eisenhower's "Committee on Education Beyond the High School" in 1956, John F. Kennedy's Task Force on Education in 1960, and George W. Bush's Commission on the Future of Higher Education, also known as the Spellings Commission, which produced "A Test of Leadership" in 2006.